parsiya/parsiya.net/content/post/2018-05-05-learning-go-fuzz-2/index.markdown

 * ["Learning Go-Fuzz 1: iprange"]({{< relref "2018-04-29-learning-go-fuzz-1" >}} "Learning Go-Fuzz 1: iprange")

 This time I am looking at a different package.
 This is a package called `goexif` at [https://github.com/rwcarlsen/goexif][goexif-github].
 Being a file parser, it's a prime target for `Go-Fuzz`.
 Unfortunately it has not been updated for a while.
-Instead we will be looking at a fork at [https://github.com/xor-gate/goexif2][goexif2-github].
+Instead, we will be looking at a fork at [https://github.com/xor-gate/goexif2][goexif2-github].

 Code and fuzzing artifacts are at: